Skip to Main Content

 The stretch of Eglinton Avenue West running through Mississauga's Erin Mills and Churchill Meadows neighbourhoods doesn't draw the same attention as the Dundas Street corridors or the Port Credit waterfront strip.
 It is a working suburban artery, lined with plazas and anchored by the kind of practical retail that serves established residential communities rather than tourists.
 That ordinariness is precisely what makes it worth paying attention to, because it is exactly the kind of location where immigrant-rooted restaurants tend to build their most durable followings, away from the rent pressures and performance demands of urban dining districts.

-L'Afghan Grill, located at 3970 Eglinton Ave W in unit 3 of a small commercial plaza, belongs to this pattern.
+L'Afghan Grill is a restaurant serving Authentic Afghan Grill at 3970 Eglinton Ave W unit 3, Mississauga, Ontario.
 Afghan restaurants in the Greater Toronto Area have historically clustered in specific pockets, and the presence of one this far west along Eglinton signals something about the dispersal of Afghan-Canadian communities into Mississauga's suburban grid.
-The restaurant's name does the explanatory work simply: grilled meat in the Central Asian tradition is the frame, and the setting is a neighbourhood that has come to expect serious cooking without the downtown premium.
+Its name signals the format clearly: grilled meat in the Central Asian tradition, served in a neighbourhood that values good food without the downtown premium.

 What Afghan Grilling Means in This Context